Seattle Public Schools, 1862-2023: Martin Luther King Jr. (Brighton) Elementary School

 See Additional Media

-In 1890, settler Everett Smith platted 40 acres along the shores of Lake Washington and named the area Brighton Beach after a popular English seaside resort south of London.
+Settler Everett Smith platted 40 acres along the shores of Lake Washington in 1890 and named the area Brighton Beach after a popular English seaside resort south of London.
 Smith and other landowners helped build an electric railway to connect their settlement with Seattle.
 This railway ran down what later became Rainier Avenue.

 In September 1978, Brighton formed a triad relationship with West Queen Anne and Hay for the purpose of desegregation.
-A total of 35 students participated that first year and, in 1980, over half of the students at Brighton came by bus from the two Queen Anne school areas.
+A total of 35 students participated that first year and, in 1980, more than half of the students at Brighton came by bus from the two Queen Anne school areas.

-Brighton underwent a facelift in 1989-90.
-A new fence enclosure was installed to circle the playground areas " to make sure that our children feel safe."
-With assistance from a City of Seattle grant, the PTA installed new play equipment, and a garden and benches were also added to the grounds.
-Today the garden has become a focus of learning activity; students plant flower bulbs in the fall, and some classes grow flowers from seed in their classrooms to be transplanted to the garden in the spring.
+Brighton underwent a facelift in 1989-1990.
+A new fence enclosure was installed to circle the playground areas.
+With assistance from a City of Seattle grant, the PTA installed new play equipment, and a garden and benches were added to the grounds.

 Location: 4425 S Holly Street